Prapthi564/AZ500-AzureSecurityTechnologies/Instructions/Labs/guidedlab_LAB_09_ConfiguringandSecuringACRandAKS.md

     kubectl apply -f nginxinternal.yaml
     ```

-1. In the Bash session within the Cloud Shell pane, review the output to verify your deployment and the service have been created:
+1. In the Bash session within the Cloud Shell pane, review the output to verify your deployment and the service has been created:

     ![](../images/internal1-1.png)

-1. In the Bash session within the Cloud Shell pane, run the following to retrieve information about the nginxinternal service including name, type, IP addresses, and ports.
+1. In the Bash session within the Cloud Shell pane, run the following to retrieve information about the nginxinternal service, including name, type, IP addresses, and ports.

     ```sh
     kubectl get service nginxinternal